 The below photos were taken at 8 mm and show my car along the side of the roadway.
 Notice how it is stretched in the first picture but not as much in the second where the correction is applied.

 The volume anamorphosis phenomenon does not impact the average viewer of the photo in a negative way.
-This is because the wide angle at 18 mm approximates what both eyes would see if the viewer were actually there, and the edges are in the peripheral vision that has a lower impact on the viewer’s perception.
-This is called the dual eye overlap.
+This is because the wide angle at 8 mm approximates what both eyes would see if the viewer were actually there, and the edges are in the peripheral vision that has a lower impact on the viewer’s perception.
+This is the dual eye overlap area.
 The area that has the most impact on a viewer’s perception lies in a narrower range called the central view.
-You can see these on the graph below.
+You can see these in the graph below.
 While a viewer can look anywhere, when they look at your photo they will be looking at it overall and central items will have the most perceptual impact (will be most thought of).

 This volume anamorphosis or volume deformation that is mentioned above is not lens distortion.
 Photographers often confuse volume deformation with lens distortion.
 Volume deformation is when objects near the edge get stretched.
 With even a distortion-corrected lens, volume deformation can occur and must be handled separately.
 In the images above, the lens distortion correction has already been applied to both.
 There’s more about lens distortion for this lens below.